16P/Brooks

 16P/Brooks, also known as Brooks 2, is a periodic comet discovered by William Robert Brooks on July 7, 1889, but failed to note any motion.
 He was able to confirm the discovery the next morning, having seen that the comet had moved north.
 On August 1, 1889, the famous comet hunter Edward Emerson Barnard discovered two fragments of the comet labeled "B" and "C" located 1 and 4.5 arc minutes away.
 On August 2, he found another four or five, but these were no longer visible the next day.
 On August 4, he observed two more objects, labeled "D" and "E".
 "E" disappeared by the next night and "D" was gone by the next week.
 Around mid-month, "B" grew large and faint, finally disappearing at the beginning of September.
 "C" managed to survive until mid-November 1889.
-No new nuclei were discovered before the apparition ended on January 13, 1891.
+The apparition ended on January 13, 1891.
+After the discovery apparition, the comet has always been over two magnitudes fainter.

+1886

-The breakup is believed to have been caused by the passage of the comet within Jupiter's Roche limit in 1886, when it spent two days within the orbit of Io.
-After the discovery apparition, the comet has always been over two magnitudes fainter and no fragments have been seen since 1889.
+The comet's breakup is believed to have been caused by the passage of the comet within Jupiter's Roche limit around 20 July 1886, when it spent two days within the orbit of Io.

+The very close approach to Jupiter in 1886 resulted in the previous perihelion distance becoming the new aphelion distance.